monad-developers/react-native-privy-pimlico-gas-sponsorship-template/README.md

 A few more steps are required but we will continue once the dependencies for the project are installed.

 ## Get started

+> ![NOTE]
+> This repo also has a `demo` branch that you can switch to in order to view the demo project.

 ### Install dependencies